Edited 18th October 2023 in light of the current conflict in Israel and Gaza

 I’m worried about Antisemitism

 Antisemitism is, of course, a really big problem and must not be underestimated.
 However, criticism of what the Israeli government is currently doing in Palestine is not the same as criticising all Jewish people.
 Please do not let your fear of racism towards one group of people stop you from calling out the racism towards another group.
 What is happening in Palestine right now is genocide and ethnic cleansing and needs to be called out.
-But you need to do so by holding those who are actually carrying it out to account and not conflating the Israeli government with all Israelis and/or all Jews.
+But you need to do so by holding those who are actually carrying it out to account and not conflating the Israeli government with all Israelis and/or all Jewish people.
 And you must certainly not use antisemitic language to do so.

 Anne Frank House has written about how criticism of Israel is not inherently antisemitic, however very often the discourse crosses the line into antisemitism by blaming all Jewish people for the acts of the Israeli government, comparing Israel to Nazi Germany, or using antisemitic symbols and language.
 The video is well worth a watch too, but you need to click on the CC at the bottom right and click English subtitles as they won’t show up automatically.